lhauspie/webgl2-exploration/README.md

 - Step 8 : Upgrade the GLSL version to 3.00 ES + Phong Shading
 - Step 9 : Adding Toon Shading to Phong Shading
 - Step 10 : Add texture (One per face)
+- Step 11 : Based on the Gwennael's source code => Import a model